31 amazing things to do in Sri Lanka, the pearl of the Indian Ocean

 In fact, after two separate trips there, we’re utterly convinced that there’ll never be enough time to discover all of the treasure Sri Lanka has up its sleeve - at least, not without a little help!

-That’s why we’ve put together our guide for the best things to do in Sri Lanka, divided into adventure, cultural, natural, and foodie experiences, to help you discover this beautiful island for yourself.
+That’s why we’ve put together our guide for the best places to visit in Sri Lanka, divided into adventure, cultural, natural, and foodie experiences, to help you discover this beautiful island for yourself.
 From rope swings at Dalawella to spotting leopards in Yala, discovering ancient rock fortresses to authentic slices of life in local markets, we’ve got you covered!

 Our ultimate Sri Lanka bucket list | the best places to visit in Sri Lanka